backup-alt/impact/README.md

 ### 1. Backend (The Brain)

-Navigate to the backend folder and install dependencies.
+Navigate to the backend folder.

 **Prerequisites:** Python 3.9+ installed.